GoogleChrome/web.dev/src/site/content/en/blog/native-hardware-user-location/index.md

 <div class="switcher">
 <figure>
-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/qn1gpMoMl6ho9iXZotf9.png", alt="sw navigation good", width="325", height="550" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/qn1gpMoMl6ho9iXZotf9.png", alt="A site requesting permission on a store finder page.", width="325", height="550" %}
 <figcaption class="success">
     <b>DO</b>: Always request access to location on a user gesture.
     </figcaption>
 </figure>
 <figure id="fig1">
-{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/IjhzpxZecuHdV0tUCIxm.png", alt="sw navigation bad", width="325", height="550" %}
+{% Img src="image/C47gYyWYVMMhDmtYSLOWazuyePF2/IjhzpxZecuHdV0tUCIxm.png", alt="A site requesting permission on the homepage.", width="325", height="550" %}
 <figcaption class="warning">
     <b>DON'T</b>: Ask for it on the homepage, as the site loads; this results in a poor user experience.
 </figcaption>